TimSimpson/BashiBazook/README.md

     function cmd_build() {
 ```

-it records them and creates a bit of multiplexing code like this:
+it records them and creates some dispatch code like this:

 ```bash